The Ultimate Winter Packing List Chicago Edition For 2025

 • Will I be able to wear thick socks with the size of boots I’m getting?
 Maybe size up!

 • How tall are they?
-If you’re walking through snow, you’ll want high boots up to your knees, if you’re walking in the city, any length above your ankle is good!
+If you’re walking through snow, you’ll want high boots up to your knees.
+If you’re walking in the city, any length above your ankle is good!

-• Do they have a zipper or are they slip-on?
+• Do they have a zipper, or are they slip-on?
 Depending on the length of boot you’re getting, it’s up to personal comfort – remember you’re walking a while in these!

-The North Face also has a few good pairs, especially great if you’re going to be in colder temperatures, or walking on snow/ the sidewalks are slippery with black ice.
+The North Face also has a few good pairs, especially great if you’re going to be in colder temperatures or walking on snow/ the sidewalks are slippery with black ice.

 >> Read More: A Local’s Guide to the 21 Best Chicago Winter Boots